vegetable garden, wooden bench, gravel paths, trees and rammed Earth Building, Garden designer Butler and Parker

 PLACE | RHS CHELSEA FLOWER SHOW | 2025.

-BUILD | Acacia gardens and Studio Ikram
+BUILD | Acacia Gardens and Studio Ikram

 DESIGN | The Garden of the Future at the 2025 RHS Chelsea Flower Show will spotlight the people and partnerships behind some of the innovative solutions that are supporting communities everywhere to adapt and thrive in the face of climate change.